ReAlex1902/IMDb_reviews_classification/README.md

 Go to analysis.ipynb to see the analysis, model creation and metrics.
 The accuracy is ~88% as well as F1 score.

 # Scripts
-model.py - NN model with necessary methods \n model.pt - saved NN model
+model.py - NN model with necessary methods\
+model.pt - saved NN model
 vocab.txt - vocabulary